 Beyond Public and Private: Collective Provision Under Conditions of Supermodularity

-We recently published a new paper jointly authored by our cofounder Divya Siddarth, alongside Matthew Prewitt and Glen Weyl, that provides a framework for thinking beyond the traditional economic approach of public vs private goods.
+Jointly authored by Divya Siddarth, Matthew Prewitt,and Glen Weyl, this paper provides a framework for thinking beyond the traditional economic approach of public vs private goods.
 The paper argues for funding mechanisms that take into account “supermodular” goods, which encompass everything under the familiar umbrella of “public goods”, but also include private or excludable systems that become more effective when provided to more people.

 Turing-Complete Governance